 The historic centre and also the centre of tourism.
 Trinidad and surrounding cities were paid for by the boom of the sugar cane and tobacco plantations along with cattle – all made possible by the slave trade.

 None of those industries prosper now but the architecture remains.

 The great thing is that many of the sites are located on the centre of very close to it; however, like all famous squares it is where things are most touristy.

 There are plenty of tourist restaurants and cafes here.
 But that’s kind of what Trinidad is about, it’s a beautiful city with lots of tourists.

 Church of the Holy Trinity – Iglesias de la Santisima Trinidad

 One of the most significant landmarks is on Plaza Mayor.
 It was once destroyed and rebuilt in 1892 and features a wood statue of Jesus from the 18th century.

-19th century home of rich sugar baron Conde de Brunet, who live there 1830-1860, which is known as the Romantic period.
+It is the 19th century home of rich sugar baron Conde de Brunet, who lived there 1830-1860, which is known as the Romantic period.
 It highlights interior design from several wealthy Brunet’s collection along with several other wealthy families in Trinidad.